spree/api.spreecommerce.com/content/developer/core/calculators.markdown

     config.spree.calculators.tax_rates << CustomCalculator
     config.spree.calculators.promotion_actions_create_adjustments << CustomCalculator

+### Determining availability

+By default, all shipping method calculators are available at all times.
+If you wish to make this dependent on something from the order, you can re-define the `available?` method inside your calculator:

+    class CustomCalculator < Spree::Calculator
+      def available?(object)
+        object.currency == "USD"
+      end
+    end

 ## Calculated Adjustments

 If you wish to use Spree's calculator functionality for your own application,